trystan-geoffre/Machine-Learning/README.md

 <h2 align="center">🌅 Journey Highlights 🌅</h2>
 <p>
-Opting to commence my journey with machine learning was a deliberate choice driven by the desire to leverage advanced computational techniques in solving complex problems.
-In this repository, you will find multiples technics to clean and prepar the data to be the the most efficiently used by various models.
-Also technics to upgrade the models and for dimensionality reduction.
+Opting to start my journey with machine learning was a deliberate choice driven by the desire to leverage advanced computational techniques in solving complex problems.
+In this repository, you will find multiple technics to clean and prepare the data to be used in the the most efficient way by various models.
+Also, technics to upgrade the models and for dimensionality reduction are documented.

 ---